Urban and Public Affairs (PhD)

 Students are required to complete 48 credit hours of study.
-This requires a sequence of core courses consisting of 18 credit hours.
-Students must complete 18 credit hours in an area of specialization including at least three required courses.
-Two field specializations are offered: Urbanism and Sustainable Development Planning and Urban Policy and Administration.
+Two field areas are offered: Urbanism and Sustainable Development Planning and Urban Policy and Administration.
 Twelve (12) credit hours of dissertation research are also required.
 Students must pass a qualifying examination before commencing formal dissertation work.
 Students should consult the Program Guidelines for details.

 Waivers And Prerequisites

 Students who have recently and satisfactorily completed equivalent courses elsewhere may request that up to twelve (12) credit hours of coursework count towards their 60 credit hours of required PhD classes.
 Students who are not prepared for advanced study or do not hold the prerequisites for a particular course will be required to complete remedial work.
 Such courses do not count toward degree credit.
 Students should consult the Program's Student Guide for details.

 Dismissal and Academic Standing

-Any student with a grade point standing below 3.0, or experiencing similar academic problems, will be placed on probation by the School of Interdisciplinary and Graduate Studies.
+Any student with a grade point standing below 3.0, or experiencing similar academic problems, will be placed on academic probation by the Graduate School.
 Students are ordinarily not permitted to continue on academic probation for more than one semester.
 Students not rectifying these academic problems after one semester will be recommended for dismissal if academic problems are not corrected after one semester.
-In addition, students receiving more than two course grades below a B-minus in any graduate-level course (600 level or above) will be dismissed from the program.
+In addition, students receiving more than two grades below a B-minus in any graduate-level course (600 level or above) will be dismissed from the program.
 No grade below a C-minus will be counted towards the fulfillment of degree requirements.
 The Program Director will review the performance of students each semester to ensure students are making satisfactory progress.
 Students not making satisfactory progress are subject to dismissal from the program.